-Norton motorcycles - including the CS1 - are as iconic as classic bikes come.
-Company HQ was in Bracebridge Street - Birmingham, England.
-The fledgeling firm went bust, in 1913.
-In true champion style, though, it came back out for another round!
-James Norton teamed up with Bob Shelley, and his brother-in-law - ace tuner Dan 'Wizard' O'Donovan.
-The chemistry was spot-on - most memorably, at the Isle of Man TT.
-Rex Judd was just one of the riders to pilot a Norton to victory in that most iconic of road races.
+Classic Nortons are as iconic as Brit bikes come.
+That certainly includes the CS1.
+Norton was based in Bracebridge Street, Birmingham.
+In 1913, the fledgling firm went bust.
+In true champion style, however, it got back on its feet, dusted itself down and came out for another round!
+James Norton teamed up with Bob Shelley and his brother-in-law – ace tuner Dan \’Wizard\’ O\’Donovan.
+The chemistry must have been spot-on, if the Isle of Man TT was anything to go by.
+Rex Judd was among the riders to win on Nortons in that most iconic of road races.